sarangdesh/J2-algorithm-DOE/README.md

 Detailed in Xu (2002) is an algorithm for constructing OAs/NOAs for mixed levels and small run sizes.

 This project is an implementation of the algorithm for the MATLAB environment.
-The project presently contains only a Matlab command-line interface for manipulation - a GUI will be added for greater simplicity in designing complex experiments.